 Addicts who smoke crystal meth often develop a condition known as “meth mouth,” which involves open wounds, burns, and blisters in the mouth.
 Since it’s a water-soluble drug, chronic use may also cause you to sweat meth, leading to sores on the face and body.
 Some other reasons why meth use messes up your mouth include:

 - Dries Out Mouth & Reduces Saliva

 - Encourages User To Indulge In Sugary Foods & Drinks

 - Makes Users Ignore Personal Care & Hygiene

 2. Stimulant Use Can Lead To Severe Mental Illnesses

-You may have turned to meth as a way of coping with an undiagnosed mental illness in the short term, but this can eventually cause your symptoms to worsen over time.
-It can also lead to mood swings, anxiety, and depression even in previously unaffected individuals.
+You may have turned to meth to cope with an undiagnosed mental illness in the short term, but this can eventually cause your symptoms to worsen over time.
+It can also lead to mood swings, anxiety, and depression, even in previously unaffected individuals.

 Some addicts even develop stimulant-induced psychosis, which has a 22% chance of transitioning into full-blown schizophrenia.